open5e/open5e/source/Spellcasting/spells_a-z/p/project-image.rst

 You can see through its eyes and hear through its ears as if you were in its space.
 On your turn as a bonus action, you can switch from using its senses to using your own, or back again.
-While you are using its senses, you are blinded and deafened in regard to your own surroundings.
+While you are using its senses, you are :ref:`srd:blinded` and :ref:`srd:deafened` in regard to your own surroundings.

 Physical interaction with the image reveals it to be an illusion, because things can pass through it.
 A creature that uses its action to